 Also known as Stranded Kids in the UK, Survival Kids might call to mind overhead action RPGs like The Legend of Zelda.
 As a young boy stranded on a mysterious island, it becomes your job to not only survive your surroundings but manage the day-to-day challenges of simply keeping yourself alive and functional.
 It becomes imperative to drink water, eat food, and get some rest.
 These actions quickly become a critical element of this title’s compelling gameplay.

 The use of a clever “Merge” system also helps Survival Kids to stand out as something unique.
-This is an IP that hasn’t seen much attention in recent years, and that’s really too bad.
-If Konami is looking to start up some of their franchises again, this one makes a lot of sense.
+This is an IP that hadn’t seen too much attention for many years, then they released a new one and nobody wanted to play with kids on an island for obvious reasons.

 17. Rayman